Vibaswan/ixnetwork_restpy/README.md

 # Config Assistant POC
 This repository is regarding the config assistant which will do bulk commit

+## Code changes
+To see the changes that have been done for this config assistant got to [Conf_Assist_Commit](https://github.com/Vibaswan/ixnetwork_restpy/commit/e52b04e6cd8a704ec14b53863802cea070c648ca)
 ## Key Features
 * Config Assistant for bulk commit
 * New way for configuring traffic (protocol template auto generated)